 You won’t get such a chance in India.

-Abe tumhe kya tension hai, corporate card se de dena (meaning company will pay)
+Abe tumhe kya tension hai, corporate card se de dena (

 Abe C******, Bangalore mein nahi milega, last mauka hai.